Compliance

 Specifically, we have established the ENEOS Group Competition Law Compliance Policy, which strictly prohibits officers and employees from engaging in any activity, including cartels, that violates competition laws of any country.
 The policy clearly states that no activity that would violate competition laws shall be justified by any reason of business custom, the authority or position of the violator, maintaining or expanding business or making profits.

-Our legal division checks each department every year for planned interactions with business competitors, assessing those interactions for competition law risks, and requesting the submission of meeting records detailing the interactions.
+The legal divisions of the Company and ENEOS check each department every year for planned interactions with business competitors, assess those interactions for competition law risks, and request the submission of meeting records detailing the interactions.
 Through these and other efforts, we work to prevent competition law violations before they occur.

 We also conduct competition law compliance training for officers and employees on a regular and ongoing basis.